 The film won both the audience award and special jury award when it debuted at SXSW last year and marks the feature directorial debut of Alex Thompson.

-Starring Kelly O’Sullivan, who also wrote the script, it centres on a waitress who rethinks her life after being charged with the care of a six-year-old girl, played by Romana Edith Williams.
+Starring Kelly O’Sullivan, who also wrote the script, it centres on a waitress who rethinks her life after being charged with the care of a six-year-old girl, played by Ramona Edith Williams.

 The film will be released direct to digital platforms as a result of the Covid-19 pandemic, which has seen cinemas closed around the UK and around the world.